Apportionment (politics)

 Apportionment is the process by which seats in a legislative body are distributed among administrative divisions, such as states or parties, entitled to representation.
 This page presents the general principles and issues related to apportionment.
-The page Apportionment by country describes specific practices used around the world.
-The page Mathematics of apportionment describes mathematical formulations and properties of apportionment rules.
+The apportionment by country page describes the specific practices used around the world.
+The Mathematics of apportionment page describes mathematical formulations and properties of apportionment rules.

-The simplest and most universal principle is that elections should give each voter's intentions equal weight.
+The simplest and most universal principle is that elections should give each vote an equal weight.
 This is both intuitive and stated in laws such as the Fourteenth Amendment to the United States Constitution (the Equal Protection Clause).

-However, there are a variety of historical and technical reasons why this principle is not followed absolutely or, in some cases, as a first priority.
+One example of deliberate malapportionment is seen in bicameral legislatures: while one house, often called a house of commons or representatives, is based on proportional representation, the other is based on regional representation.
+This is modeled after the Connecticut Compromise, which formed the basis of the United States Senate.

 Common problems

 Fundamentally, the representation of a population in the thousands or millions by a reasonable size, thus accountable governing body involves arithmetic that will not be exact.
-Although it could make representation more exact for a representative's votes (on proposed laws and measures etc.) to be weighted according to the number of their constituents, it avoids complexity in governance, giving equality between representatives, if each elected representative has exactly 1 vote.
+Although weighing a representative's votes (on proposed laws and measures etc.) according to the number of their constituents could make representation more exact, giving each representative exactly one vote avoids complexity in governance.

-Over time, populations migrate and change in number, and preferences change.
+Over time, populations migrate and change in number.
 Governing bodies, however, usually exist for a defined term of office.
 While parliamentary systems provide for dissolution of the body in reaction to political events, no system tries to make real-time adjustments (during one term of office) to reflect demographic changes.
 Instead, any redistricting takes effect at the next scheduled election or next scheduled census.